Yeeuny-Yup/CCAP/README.md

 ---

+## Abstract

+Multimodal speech enhancement (MMSE) improves speech intelligibility in noisy environments by leveraging complementary strengths of various signals.
+However, complex MMSE models and substantial computational demands pose challenges for implementation on wearable devices such as headsets and earbuds.
+This has driven the need for model compression; however, prior approaches are often not tailored to multimodal fusion and may fail to preserve fusion-critical information under practical noise and cross-modal mismatch.
+To address these limitations, we introduce cross-modal consistency-aware structured pruning (CMC-ASP).
+CMC-ASP estimates channel importance using modality-specific zero masking and ranks channels by response consistency with the multimodal input to preserve modality-shared information.
+Experiments on a paired air–bone dataset show that CMC-ASP improves PESQ and STOI across multiple architectures over prior pruning baselines and reduces inference latency at equivalent pruning ratios, supporting embedded deployment.

+---

 ## Method Overview (CMC-ASP Scoring)

 CMC-ASP evaluates channel importance by comparing channel responses under **modality-wise zero-masking** against a **multimodal reference**.